Platypus Affiliated Society: History

-Founding

 Platypus was initially conceived in December 2004 as a journal project, organized by a group of students at the University of Chicago studying under Neo-Marxist historian and social theorist Moishe Postone.
 In 2006, Platypus organized a reading group on the history of Marxist critical theory, and in January 2007 hosted its first public forum.
 These activities, in addition to coffee breaks, came to comprise the "tripod" of Platypus.
 PAS has hosted public panel discussions since 2007.
 These discussions have featured panelists such as Norman Finkelstein, Adolph Reed Jr. and Bhaskar Sunkara, and have covered topics such as the political party, the labor movement, the Iranian Revolution, free speech, and anti-racism, as well as the legacy of the Anti-Germans in Germany.
 Platypus has hosted a yearly international convention in Chicago since 2009.

+Publishing

 Platypus Review

 The Platypus Review is a monthly, open-submission journal first published by the organization in November 2007.
 The Review is self-described as "a forum among a variety of tendencies and approaches on the Left […] [intending] to provoke disagreement and to open shared goals as sites of contestation."
 It has published notable thinkers on the left including Angela Davis, Grover Furr, David Harvey, Gerald Horne, Axel Honneth, Domenico Losurdo, Nina Power, Mark Rudd, and Slavoj Zizek.
 The Review also publishes articles written by students.

 A German-language sister publication, Die Platypus Review, began serialization in April 2016.

+Books

+The Platypus Affiliated Society publishes anthologies of articles from the Platypus Review through Platypus Publishing.